With Halloween less than a week away and "The Walking Dead" back on the air for its seventh season, zombies are back on people’s (delicious) brains.

 - They can provide medical care: Pre-apocalypse, see your physician.
 Post-apocalypse, if a physician isn't available, you couldn't do much better than having a veterinarian treat your (non-zombie-bite) wounds and illnesses.
 Veterinarians spend at least four years post-grad training to care for ALL species, so while the general anatomy might be slightly different, they're probably not going to be overwhelmed by the prospect of working on human patients.

 - They can take care of the animals: With electrical grids down and gasoline no longer in production, you're going to be relying on animals much more: Dogs for protection, horses for transportation, livestock for food and labor.
 A veterinarian will make sure these highly valuable animals are well treated, healthy and performing at a high level.

 - They can find a cure: Veterinarians are experts at studying the causes and distribution of diseases, or epidemiology.
-They’ve been invaluable in determining the source and distribution of diseases that pose a risk to humans, such as rabies, SARS and West Nile virus.
+They've been invaluable in determining the source and distribution of several diseases that pose risk to humans, such as rabies, SARS, and West Nile virus.
 Veterinarians might be able to determine what causes people to turn into zombies and develop a cure.
-Why aren’t animals infected?
-Perhaps there’s an epidemiological clue there!
+Why aren't animals infected?
+Perhaps there's an epidemiological clue there!

-Veterinarians bring an enormous array of talents to the table: They’re trained to treat all animals, from mice to elephants, from aardvarks to zebras and everything in between.
+Veterinarians bring an enormous amount of talents to the table: They're trained to treat all animals, from mice to elephants, from aardvarks to zebras and everything in between.
 They have expertise in animal welfare, food safety, environmental protection and public health.
 They work all over the world, in all types of fields, helping to ensure the health of animals and people.
 And, in the event of a zombie apocalypse, they might just be the most valuable survivors of all.